Canon 6D Review | Field Test: Canon’s highest quality DSLR yet!

 Yay!
 This was one huge disappointment for me on the Nikon D600: the lack of a one-click zooming feature during playback, like all my other Nikon cameras have, and like the new Cano 5D mk3 has.
 On the Canon 6D, there is now a dedicated magnifying glass button right within perfect reach of your thumb.
 Unlike all previous Canon DSLRs throughout history, you can now zoom in right away, without having to first press the playback button!
 That always annoyed me to death, to have Canon cameras that would do instant playback and show me the image, but would still require me to hit the “playback” button with my left hand before I could zoom in and check focus.
 It sounds like a very minor issue, but it makes a huge difference if you’re on the clock.
 One tip I can give: Set your 6D zoom to “Actual Size”, so that with a single tap of the button you can go straight to 100% zoom.
 Even if you used an off-center focus point, the camera still goes to that point!

-- Absolutely incredible high ISO performance
+- The Canon 6D high ISO performance

 I know that many traditional landscape photographers spend 99% of their time at ISO 100 and couldn’t possibly care about how “usable” ISO 12800 is, but I’m not a traditional landscape photographer.
 In addition to the regular types of landscapes and architecture, I also really love shooting “nightscapes” of stars and things.
 I’m really into both star trails and time lapse videos, both of which can greatly benefit from clean high ISO performance.
 Plus of course I also shoot weddings and other low-light events, where ISO performance is frequently the #1 concern.
 Either way, this camera delivers on an unprecedented level.

-- Built-in GPS for adventure photography
+- The Canon 6D Built-in GPS for adventure photography

 Instead of an expensive name-brand accessory, or a potentially buggy or cheap-o 3rd party accessory, the 6D’s built-in GPS is very helpful when it comes to travels and adventures.
 You don’t have to worry about accidentally bumping your camera while a GPS adapter is attached, which could totally break the adapter and/or damage the camera connections.
 With GPS built-in, I can simply turn it on or off and track wherever I go, even if it is a remote location.

-- Lightweight, compact, simple controls
+- The Canon 6D Lightweight, compact, simple controls

 I’m glad that Canon did what they could to minimize weight and overall control clutter, without sacrificing functionality.
 The 6D feels like the perfect combination of these things.
 Unlike on a Nikon, I can change my ISO with my right hand alone.
 And unlike on the Nikon D600, I can zoom in instantly with just my right hand as well.
 These types of things just make the 6D a pleasure to handle.
 Even as a working professional, I would definitely want to own a 6D as a lightweight compliment to a 5D mk3, a 7D, or even a 1-series.
 I’ll grab those big hefty flagship / pro cameras when I really need their extra performance, but while I was testing the 6D I found myself using it as often as I possibly could simply because it was easier on my hands / shoulders / neck / back etc. As both a casual camera and a professional tool, I’d love to reach for a 6D and a 35mm f/2.0 IS, or 85mm f/1.8, instead of a 5D mk3 and a 24-70…

-- The autofocus is impressive
+- The Canon 6D Autofocus is Impressive

 No, it’s not a flagship level of AF performance.
 However unlike Canon’s previous 9-point AF systems, I had a much harder time getting the 6D’s amazing center AF point to “choke”, and the off-center AF points were quite useful as well even sometimes in very poor conditions.
 In other words: Canon has clearly NOT just added two AF points to the 5D mk2, there is more under the hood than meets the eye.
 Canon actually claims that the 6D can autofocus in light as dim as -3 EV, which is a first for any DSLR as far as I know; even the 1DX and D4 are only rated to -2 EV.

-- Great mRAW performance
+- The Canon 6D Great mRAW performance

 This may not sound like much, so allow me to explain: For wedding and event photojournalism, or just for casual photography, I usually just use Canon’s mRAW or sRAW1 modes and am extremely happy with the ~10 megapixel resolution.
 It saves me not only memory card space and hard drive space, but also editing time.
 In the past however, both the Canon 5D mk2 and the 5D mk3 have had slight issues with their down-scaled RAW image quality.
 Mainly, the 5D mk3 has serious problems with green banding and noise in shadows, almost to the point that images are un-usable if you need to push the dynamic range past a minimal amount.
 Well, in all my testing so far the 6D’s mRAW mode looks exactly the same as full RAW size!
 I’m very happy about this; again for both casual and high-volume shooting, this is very useful.